17-year-old gets trapped in abandoned bank vault in Hollywood

-HOLLYWOOD, Fla. - A 17-year-old got trapped inside a bank vault Wednesday afternoon in Hollywood.
+HOLLYWOOD, Fla. - A 17-year-old boy was freed Wednesday afternoon after he became trapped inside an abandoned bank vault in Hollywood for more than three hours.

-The incident occurred at an abandoned Bank of America at 5974 Dewey St.
+The incident occurred at a closed Bank of America branch int the 5900 block of Dewey Street.

 Authorities told Local 10 News reporter Christian De La Rosa that two teens broke into the building and were fooling around inside when one of the teens got trapped in the vault around 1:30 p.m.